-On May 15, 2007, the Fund issued \$500.0 million of notes or debt securities, consisting of the Class A-1a Floating Rate Notes, the Class A-2a Floating Rate Notes, the Class A-2b Floating Rate Notes, the Class B Floating Rate Notes, the Class C Floating Rate Notes, the Class D Floating Rate Notes, the Class E Floating Rate Notes and the Subordinated Securities.
+On May 15, 2007, the Fund issued \$500.0 million of notes or debt securities, consisting of the Class A-1a Floating Rate Notes, the Class A-1b Floating Rate Notes, the Class A-2b Floating Rate Notes, the Class A-2b Floating Rate Notes, the Class B Floating Rate Notes, the Class C Floating Rate Notes, the Class D Floating Rate Notes, the Class D Floating Rate Notes and the Subordinated Securities.
 The notes were issued pursuant to an indenture, dated May 15, 2007 (the "Indenture"), with U.S. Bank National Association servicing as the trustee thereunder.
 KCAP Financial, Inc. ("KCAP Financial") owns 12,500,000 of the subordinated securities of Katonah X CLO LTD. The Fund's defined investment period ended on May 27, 2013.
 Following the defined investment period, proceeds from principal payments in the investment portfolio of the Fund will be used to pay down its outstanding notes, starting with Class A notes.